mapcode-foundation/mapcode-ada/README.md

     -> USA => 410: USA/USA/USA/USA
     -> Has subdivisions

-Encode a coordinate with a context and a precision, put shortest mapcode.
+Encode a coordinate with a context and a precision, put inforamtion of the shortest mapcode.
+Information is the mapcode, the territory context of the mapcode, the full mapcode (territory and mapcode separated by a space and enclosed by quotes, except for international mapcodes) and territory number.

     t_mapcode -c 52.376482500 4.908511796 NLD 2
     ->   52.376482500    4.908511796